angrykim/agusmakmun.github.io/_posts/Network_analysis_for_Anti-money_laundering.md

 ![screenshot_0](/static/img/sample_data.jpg)

-**The total possible connections** can be computed by
+**The total possible connections of each node** can be computed by

 ![screenshot_1](/static/img/latex_1.jpg)

-so, **Local Clustering Coefficent(LCC)** can be computed by
+so, **Local Clustering Coefficent(LCC) of each node** can be computed by

 ![screenshot_2](/static/img/latex_2.jpg)

-With LCC of all nodes in the graph, We can measure **Global Clustering Coefficient(GCC)** by calculating average LCC
+In order to calculate **Global Clustering Coefficient(GCC)** in the network graph, We can compute average LCC of all nodes

-How to measure clustering on the whole network?
+There are acutally 2 ways to compute GCC.

+The one is to compute **average of LCC** over all nodes in the graph, and the ohter one is **Transitivity**

 + **Approach 1** : Average LCC over all nodes in the graph using networkx in python